How is Zeffy free?

 141. Pancake breakfast

-Fundraising ideas for colleges
+Fundraising ideas for universities, colleges and student unions

 142. Alumni networking events

 Plan quarterly events in major cities where alumni are concentrated.
-To raise funds, create a tiered ticket system (e.g., $50 for recent graduates, $100 for established professionals) and partner with alumni-owned businesses for venue sponsorships.
+To raise funds, create a tiered ticket system (e.g., £25 for recent graduates, £75 for established professionals) and partner with alumni-owned businesses for venue sponsorships.

 144. Themed dinners

-Choose a theme that resonates with the college's history or future aspirations (e.g., "Innovation Through the Ages" or "Sustainability Summit").
+Choose a theme that resonates with the institution's history or future aspirations (e.g., "Innovation Through the Ages" or "Sustainability Summit").
 Secure a prominent alumnus or industry leader as a keynote speaker and create a menu featuring local cuisine or dishes inspired by the theme.

 Online fundraising ideas